Last updated on May 28th, 2022 at 03:16 pm

 Once school’s out, does that mean routine goes out the window for the summer?
 (Well, maybe a little bit, if we’re being honest.)
 But if we want to teach our kids that it’s important for everyone in the family to do their part in keeping our homes running smoothly, some summer chores for kids should be on the agenda.

 Summertime is the perfect opportunity to teach our kids some of the basics of household chores.
 During the school year, even when they aren’t at school, their time tends to fill up with extracurricular activities and homework.

 Teaching our kids the basics of keeping a house is something that will serve them well for their rest of their lives.
 And, isn’t doing our part (with age-appropriate chores) part of how we all should work together in a family?

 Chores are also an excellent way to avoid the boredom whine.
 You’ll be able to keep them plenty busy with these summer chores!
 [Also read: How to Create a Bored Jar For Your Kids (+ Activity Ideas & Printables)]

 Summer Chores for Kids

 Buy your kids some garden gloves, and send them out to pull weeds.
 They could also plant some vegetables in your garden and be in charge of watering and harvesting.
-Teach them how to safely use the lawn mower.
-Give them the entrepreneurial bug and encourage them to offer to mow a neighbor’s lawn for a small fee.
+If they’re older, teach them how to safely use the lawn mower.
+Give them the entrepreneurial bug, and encourage them to offer to mow a neighbor’s lawn for a small fee.